 Levels of Service - 2020/21 Annual Plan Levels of Service - 2021/31 Long Term Plan (continued, modified, increased, decreased, removed) Reasons for change Sewerage and the Treatment and Disposal of Se wage Provide a reliable reticulated disposal system that does not cause harm or create pollution within the existing urban areas.
-Continued Not applicable.
-Be responsive to reported faults and complaints Modified/Continued The target changed from "Fewer than previous year" to a quantified target.
+Modified/Continued The performance measure has been simplified.
+Be responsive to reported faults and complaints Modified/Continued The performance measure has been simplified.
+The target changed from "Fewer than previous year" to a quantified target.